linare20/2020-ws_dolr/slides.md

 - Creation of separate organizations or structures for different types of activities → Organizations that are either solely aligned or solely adaptive
-- firm separates the explorative from the exploitative unit, each with different management, processes, structures, and cultures, but are well integrated under a senior management team
+- Firm separates the explorative from the exploitative unit, each with different management, processes, structures, and cultures, but are well integrated under a senior management team

 ---